 How Long Should I Brine A Turkey Before Cooking?

 This depends on the size of the turkey, and how much salt you add to the brine.

 The general rule is 1 cup of salt for each gallon of water.
 Then brine the turkey overnight.

 However, I find if you add a bit more water you can brine the turkey longer for a better overall bird.
 I like to brine a large turkey for 3 days.

 What Happens If You Brine A Turkey Too Long?

-If a turkey is left is brine too long it will absorb too much salt.
-Therefore I usually make sure I add more water than traditionally recommended.
+If a turkey is left in the brine too long it will absorb too much salt.
+Therefore, I usually make sure I add more water than traditionally recommended.

 No additional seasoning is needed after brining!
 It’s perfectly seasoned from the skin down to the bone.

 Can I Add Extra Ingredients to the Brine?